h294liu/h294liu.github.io/research.md

     <div class="text-container">
         <h4 id="paragraph2">Uncovering Flood Causes for Future Predictions</h4>
         <p>
         This research develops insights into the underlying causes of flooding events by leveraging advanced analytical techniques.
-Additionally, we examine the impact of climatic change on flood magnitude and frequency, and predict future floods by considering various environmental changes.
+We also examine the impact of climatic change on flood magnitude and frequency, and predict future floods by considering various environmental changes.
         </p>
     </div>
 </div>